Adalab/modulo-1-evaluacion-final-katequillen/README.md

 -	Window
 -	Reasons
 -	Footer

+I also left an Easter egg somewhere on the page.
+Can you find it?

 ## Comments or questions?
 Contact me through my profile on Github or at kate.quillen@gmail.com.